woctezuma/steam-trade-finder/README.md

 This repository contains Python code to find Steam trades for a given appID.

+## Introduction

+Available automated tools ([STM](https://www.steamtradematcher.com/) and [ASF](https://github.com/JustArchiNET/ArchiSteamFarm/)) look for **good** trades for both sides.
+However, you can be missing out on good trades from your perspective, which would be **neutral** for the other side.

+The good news is that if you find such a trade (good for you, neutral for them), and if the other side is using ASF, then the trade will be [automatically accepted](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Trading#steamtradematcher).

+The objective of the tool provided in this repository is to ease the search for potentially **neutral** Steam trades.

 ## Requirements

 -   Install the latest version of [Python 3.X](https://www.python.org/downloads/).